Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models

 The $r_{mid}$ is the rank value where the probability of being selected is 0.5.
 The functional form in Eq.(\ref{eq-subset-model}) is called (decreasing or repressive form of) Hill's function/equation \citep{hill} used in pharmacology and biochemistry.
 The new rank $r_{new}$ in a rank-$r$ selected word is a cumulative sum of the probabilities to be selected up to rank $r$, in this model:

-We have obtained the best fit parameter values for $(r_{mid}, \gamma)$ for Moby Dick/common stopwords to be (86, 2.3), (90, 2.7) for Brown corpus/common stopwords, (150, 1.7) for Moby Dick/spaCy stopwords, and (162, 1.8) for Brown corpus/spaCy stopwords.
-The corresponding curves by Eq.(\ref{eq-cumsum1}) are black, red, blue, and green in Fig.\ref{fig3}(A), and they fit the data almost perfectly.
+We have obtained the best fit parameter values for $(r_{mid}, \gamma)$ for Moby Dick/common stopwords to be (86, 2.3), (90, 2.7) for Brown corpus/common stopwords, (150, 1.7) for Moby Dick/spaCy stopwords, (162, 1.8) for Brown corpus/spaCy stopwords, (117, 1.76) for Moby Dick/function words, and (127, 1.95) for Brown corpus/function words.
+The corresponding curves by Eq.(\ref{eq-cumsum1}) are black, red, lightblue, lightgreen, plum, and tan in Fig.\ref{fig2}(A), and they fit the data almost perfectly.